Fidelia — Help

 Audio Output

-Fidelia sends audio directly to your selected output device, bypassing macOS system mixing
+Fidelia sends audio to your selected output device using its own playback engine.

-for bit-perfect playback.
-Configure your output device in Settings → Output.
+Configure device selection, hardware sample rate, and routing in Settings → Output.

-- Device Selection — Choose any connected audio device (built-in, USB DAC, AirPlay, network).
+- Device Selection — Choose any connected output device.

-- Hog Mode — Takes exclusive ownership of the device.
-No other application can use it while Fidelia is playing.
+- Exclusive Mode (Hog Device) — Takes exclusive ownership of the selected output device.
+Other apps cannot use that device while Fidelia is holding it.

 Sample Rate Conversion (SRC)

-When the source file's sample rate doesn't match the output device, Fidelia
+When the source file's sample rate does not match the active device rate, Fidelia

-- Engine — Choose between Linear Phase (zero pre-ringing) or Phase Selectable (with linear, minimum, and intermediate phase options).
+- Engine — Linear Phase uses the r8brain path.
+Phase Selectable uses the soxr path with linear, minimum, and intermediate phase options.

-- Dither — When reducing bit depth, Fidelia applies triangular dither with psychoacoustic noise shaping to preserve low-level detail.
+When reducing effective bit depth, Fidelia applies dither from the Settings → Audio Engine tab to preserve low-level detail.

 HeadSpace